 Congressional Democrats raise alarm over Trump's comments on Iran

-The few Republicans who weighed in on the war Tuesday were near-uniformly supportive of the president's approach while not directly addressing his call for the total elimination of the Iranian civilization.
+The few Republicans who weighed in on the war Tuesday were near-uniformly supportive of the president's approach while not directly addressing his call for the total elimination of the Iranian civilization — remarks that were followed hours later with the announcement of a two-week ceasefire.

-Trump issued an ultimatum for Iran to reopen the Strait of Hormuz — a key energy transport route — and agree to other terms to end the U.S.-Israeli bombing campaign by 8 p.m.
+Before the outlines of the ceasefire were announced, Trump issued an ultimatum for Iran to reopen the Strait of Hormuz — a key energy transport route — and agree to other terms to end the U.S.-Israeli bombing campaign by 8 p.m.
 Tuesday in Washington.
-Trump followed that threat with several posts online including a further escalation on Truth Social Tuesday morning:
+Trump followed that threat with several posts online, including a further escalation on Truth Social on Tuesday morning:

 "A whole civilization will die tonight, never to be brought back again.
 I don't want that to happen, but it probably will.
 However, now that we have Complete and Total Regime Change, where different, smarter, and less radicalized minds prevail, maybe something revolutionarily wonderful can happen, WHO KNOWS?
 We will find out tonight, one of the most important moments in the long and complex history of the World.
 47 years of extortion, corruption, and death, will finally end.
 God Bless the Great People of Iran!"